 Exploring Herzberg’s Motivation Theory In The Workplace

-Herzberg’s motivation theory, also known as the two-factor theory or the motivator-hygiene theory, was developed by Frederick Herzberg, an American psychologist, in the 1950s.
+Herzberg’s motivation theory, also known as the two-factor or motivator-hygiene theory, was developed by Frederick Herzberg, an American psychologist, in the 1950s.

-This theory attempts to explain the factors that influence employee satisfaction and motivation in the workplace.
+This theory attempts to explain the factors influencing employee satisfaction and motivation in the workplace.

-According to Herzberg, there are two sets of factors that impact motivation and job satisfaction: motivator factors and hygiene factors.
+According to Herzberg, two sets of factors impact motivation and job satisfaction: motivator factors and hygiene factors.

-1. Motivator Factors: These factors are related to the content of the work itself and have a direct impact on an individual’s motivation and satisfaction when present.
+1. Motivator Factors: These factors are related to the content of the work itself and directly impact an individual’s motivation and satisfaction when present.
 They include:

 a.
-Achievement: The feeling of accomplishment and the sense of progress in one’s work.
+Achievement: The feeling of accomplishment and progress in one’s work.

 b.
 Recognition: Being appreciated and acknowledged for one’s efforts and achievements.